-Named after Handel’s opera, Acis and Galatea, Acis is a boutique label with a roster that boasts both emerging and Grammy-nominated classical artists.
+Named after Handel’s opera, Acis and Galatea, the GRAMMY-nominated label “Acis” boasts both emerging and established classical artists.
 Acis receives consistent praise for capturing these artists with all the energy and flair of a live performance.

 Acis is committed to design excellence and believes the CD format essential to the classical market – particularly in connecting artists with audiences – and to successful digital social promotion and distribution channels.
-Physical distribution is through Albany, digital downloads are managed through Amazon.com, Amazon.co.uk, iTunes and CDBaby.
+Physical and digital distribution is managed through Amazon, iTunes and CDBaby.

-Specializing in early music, vocal and keyboard, Acis has received praise for its “brilliantly balanced” (Organ Canada) recordings and its natural sound.
+Specializing in early music, new music, choral and vocal, and organ, Acis has received praise for its “brilliantly balanced” (Organ Canada) recordings and its natural sound.
 “The tone is warm but very clear and with excellent presence…the perfect recording for listeners who really want to hear every detail of these pieces,” said the American Record Guide.
 The recordings have been called “quietly mesmerizing” (New York Times); “superbly produced,” (Fanfare); “a special treat,” (WSHU’s Sunday Baroque); and “recommended” (Alex Ross on his blog The Rest Is Noise.com).

-Other accolade-winning artists include the ethereal Antioch Chamber Ensemble, “chorus sings gloriously throughout, with a faultless sense of style” (Fanfare); the “complete master” of the fortepiano, Sylvia Berry, “a wonderful debut” (Early Music America); and double bass player, Logan Coale and Grammy-winning bass-baritone, Dashon Burton, “it is their chemistry as a duo that ensures the success of the cycle…one worth owning” (American Record Guide).
+Other accolade-winning artists include Baroque violinist, Alex Woods – “his tone is beautiful and his intonation flawless” (EMAg) and “entirely exciting” (Österreichische Musikzeitschrift); the ethereal Antioch Chamber Ensemble, “chorus sings gloriously throughout, with a faultless sense of style” (Fanfare); the “complete master” of the fortepiano, Sylvia Berry, “a wonderful debut” (Early Music America); and double bass player, Logan Coale and Grammy-winning bass-baritone, Dashon Burton, “it is their chemistry as a duo that ensures the success of the cycle…one worth owning” (American Record Guide).

-Some of the finest organists appear on Acis, including Renée Anne Louprette, lauded for her “well-schooled musicality” (Choir & Organ) her Bach chosen by music critics of the New York Times to represent recordings of 2014; Christian Wilson, organist of the Tower of London, received high praise from Oscar-winning sound designer and editor, Walter S. Murch, “…it is expertly and artistically played, and beautifully recorded”; Margaret Lacy, “A revelation…” (Jack Bethards, CEO of Schoenstein & Co.), and and the “exciting, expressive and successful” (Church Music Quarterly) Isabelle Demers.
+Some of the finest organists appear on Acis, including Renée Anne Louprette, lauded for her “well-schooled musicality” (Choir & Organ) and for being “technically assured, highly articulate, and musical,” (The Diapason); her Bach chosen by music critics of the New York Times to represent recordings of the year; Christian Wilson, organist of the Tower of London, received high praise from Oscar-winning sound designer and editor, Walter S. Murch, “…it is expertly and artistically played, and beautifully recorded”; Margaret Lacy, “A revelation…” (Jack Bethards, CEO of Schoenstein & Co.), and and the “exciting, expressive and successful” (Church Music Quarterly) Isabelle Demers.
 Pipedreams presenter Michael Barone described her performance of Reger’s op.73 as “a masterful score, here masterfully played,” and WQXR as “the most exciting performance…in a generation…” Fanfare called it “A dizzying display, but spellbinding…a brilliantly played program,” and Choir & Organ said it was “thoroughly convincing … virtuosic.”
 Of her second CD, of works by organist-composer Rachel Laurin, Choir & Organ said it “cements the promise of last year’s debut.”